LOVAN (AGE 5)

 Lovan is a bright boy with cerebral palsy that affects his legs more than his hands.
 He is able to walk with a walker but still experiences muscle stiffness and weakness in his core that affects his walking posture.

-Through therapy and encouragement, he has made great progress in confidence and social awareness.
+Through therapy and encouragement, he has grown in confidence and social awareness.
 He is learning how to take turns, wait patiently, and follow instructions from his teachers.
-He uses a voice button that says, “It’s my turn.”
+Though he cannot yet speak, he uses a voice button that says, “It’s my turn.”
 At first, he pressed it repeatedly, but now he understands how to use it in conversation and play.
-Though not yet verbal, he’s becoming more expressive every day and continues to make steady progress through therapy and encouragement.
+Each week, he grows more expressive and connected with those around him.